-For the purposes of the Project "A Blue Economy for a healthy Mediterranean", a Blue Economy is defined in the context of the Mediterranean region as a non-pollutant, resource-efficient and circular economy based on sustainable consumption and production patterns, enhancing human well-being and social equities, generating economic value and employment, and significantly reducing environmental risks and ecological scarcities.
+"Blue economy is a low polluting, resource-efficient and circular economy based on sustainable consumption and production patterns, enhancing human well-being and social equity, generating economic value and employment, and significantly reducing environmental risks and ecological scarcities.

-The Blue Economy allows preserving Mediterranean healthy marine and coastal ecosystems and ensures the continuous delivery of goods and services for present and future generations.
+The blue economy allows preserving Mediterranean healthy marine and coastal ecosystems and ensures the continuous delivery of goods and services for present and future generations.

-The progress towards a successful Blue Economy relies on the sustainable development of key socioeconomic activities (or Blue Economy sectors), which, in the Mediterranean region, are represented by:
+Progress towards a successful blue economy relies on the sustainable development of key socioeconomic activities:

-- Fisheries
+- Fisheries and aquaculture;

-- Aquaculture

-- Tourism and recreational activities
+- Tourism and recreational activities;

-- Maritime transport and port activities
+- Maritime transport and port activities;

-- Bio-prospecting or exploitation of biological resources
+- Bio-prospecting or exploitation of biological resources;

-- Exploitation of renewable energy sources
+- Exploitation of renewable energy sources".